fredgibbs/fredgibbs.github.io/courses/food-diet-health.md

 ### Oct 13 - 17
 {: .side}

-### 9. critiques and revisions for local food essays/posters
+### 9. Critiques and revisions for local food essays/posters
 {::options parse_block_html="true" /}
 <div>
 #### MON
-Work on Your Local Food Month Projects: No Class!
+Work on Your Local Food Projects: No Class!

 #### WED
 Presentations and Critiques I